 But even if you have your own cash based massage practice with no boss telling you that you have to write a SOAP note for every treatment, it is still best practice to document your work.

-Why is documenting important for massage therapists?
+Why are SOAP notes important for massage therapists?

 Documenting client encounters is important for massage therapists for 4 main reasons:

 - To track progress.
-SOAP notes create a treatment record so you can track the client’s progress towards their therapy goals.
+Massage SOAP notes create a treatment record so you can track the client’s progress towards their therapy goals.
 This applies if you are a solo massage therapist, or if you are working for a supervising clinician like a physical therapist, chiropractor or medical doctor.
 Whoever is supervising the treatment plan needs to know what you have been working on with the patient, and what their response has been.

 - To communicate with other therapists.
 This is how we communicate with other massage therapists.
 For example, if you are working at a multi-therapist clinic and another massage therapist needs to see the client, that therapist will know what you have been working on and what the plan was for this treatment, if there was accurate documentation.